Hyperbolic models of transitive topologically Anosov flows in dimension three: Birkhoff sections and orbital equivalence classes.

 If we choose a quadrant $B_j$ of $B$ that lies in $W_i$ and we consider the restriction $\pi_j=\pi_w|_{B_j}$, this map is a homeomorphisms between $\U\cap B_j$ and a open set $V_i$ in $D_i$ that accumulates in $x_D$.
 The main interest about this map is that it conjugates the first return maps on the quadrant surfaces $B_j$ and $D_i$.
 Observe that a projection along the flow depends on the particular choice of the segment $w$, as well as the particular choices of the the lifts of $D$ and $B_w$.
-The following proposition is a summary of different properties relating projections along the flow that appear in \cite{bonatti-guelman}.
-The reader can also encounter a detailed explanation in \cite{shannon_thesis}.